 Photo: Chris Young/Chris Young for The Globe and Mail

-Christopher Karas is a Student, Entrepreneur and Human Rights Advocate.
-Notably, a sought out authority on LGBTTIQQ2SA+ issues, Intersectionality and the Power of Young people in leadership.
-Karas is sought out by many since he first made headlines at the young age of 17 when he challenged his school board.
+Christopher Karas is sought out by many since he first made headlines at the young age of 17 when he challenged his school board.
 He challenged his then French Catholic School Board, CSDCCS, Conseil Scolaire de District Catholique Centre-Sud and his school, École secondaire catholique Sainte-Famille at the Human Rights Tribunal when the school board barred him from putting up posters of his civil rights hero Harvey Milk and a Gender and Sexuality Alliance that Karas and his peers had tried to build through high school.
-The school now has a GSA.
-In response, the school board has since changed it's name, the board is now known as Conseil Scholaire Catholique MonAvenir.
+As a result, the school now has a GSA and the school board has since changed it's name.
+The board is now known as Conseil Scholaire Catholique MonAvenir.
 Karas was first heard at Xtra! and would then be featured at the Toronto Star, The Globe and Mail, The National Post, and the CBC to name a few.
 Karas now garners national and international press.

 When Karas wished to do more than challenge his board, he inspired Canada's first Annual Jer's Vision, Dare To Stand Out: GSA Forum.
 The Jer's Vision team and Karas raised over